BITSS-OPA/opa-deworming/code/01_final_opa.md

 The total population of PSDP was 32,565 pupils in 75 primary schools, of which around two-thirds received deworming treatment for 2-3 years.
 -->
-In the PSDP, on average, one person gives birth to **3.045663 children in a lifetime (XXX)**.
+In the KLPS, on average, one person gives birth to **3.045663 children in a lifetime (XXX)**.
 The deworming treatment reduced the under five mortality rates of children of dewormed students by **16 (per 1,000 children)**.
 Thus, the treatment to one person roughly averted the death of 0.0487306 children among the 3.045663 children born from one person in the treatment group.
-From a perspective of cost, the direct deworming costs per one student are **1.74 (2017 USD PPP)**, given the treatment period of 2.41 years and take-up rate of 75%.
+From a perspective of cost, the direct deworming costs per one student are 1.74 (2017 USD PPP), given the treatment period of 2.41 years and take-up rate of 75% [^9].
 So, we could simply say that 0.0487306 lives can be protected by spending $1.74 per treatment to one person.
 The below sections further explain the costs and benefits of saved children of dewormed students with additional parameters.

+[^9]: The direct deworming costs per one student is different from \$1.44 shown in approach 2 because approach 2 and 4 use different conversion rates[^4].

 <!--Multiplying the per-capita cost by the number of treated students (21,710 people), the direct program cost is $30,256.
 So, we could simply say that 1,347.76 lives can be protected by spending $30,256.
 The below sections further explain the costs and benefits of saved children of dewormed students with additional parameters.-->

 ### Child Survival Benefits

 The benefits are calculated as a monetized value of years of saved children's lives per dewormed individual ($CB$).
 The calculation is conducted as the discounted sum of the treatment effects on the under 5 mortality reduction of children of the dewormed cohort ($γ_{t}$) times fertility rates in t years after the deworming ($F_{t}$), the average annual value of saved life per child of the KLPS population ($H$), and the monetary value of health benefits ($M$).
-This approach assumes that the benefits are added for a maximum of 22 years after the deworming intervention, which is analyzed in **XXX(2021)**.
+This approach assumes that the benefits are added for a maximum of **22** years after the deworming intervention, which is analyzed in **XXX(2021)**.

 <details>